We live in a day and age where there’s a group of folks eager to point

 Make the lessons learned from the last your rational, your motive.

-And make your successes from the lest year be the basis of your gratitude.
+And make your successes from the last year be the basis of your gratitude.

 Yours in photography and success,